Hike in Cortina: Lower Fanes Falls

 The rest area near the equipped path to the waterfall

-Our hike ends here, but if you want a final thrill, from here, you can take the via ferrata "Giovanni Barbara", indicated by the sign: "Sentiero attrezzato alla cascata", that means "Aided path to the waterfall".
+Our hike ends here, but if you want a final thrill, from here, you can take the via ferrata "Giovanni Barbara," indicated by the sign "Sentiero Attrezzato alla Cascata," which means "Aided Path to the Waterfall."

 Hikers on the Giovanni Barbera via ferrata